Desmo Race: Announcement and construction

 In November 2017, Parques Reunidos, Mirabilandia's owners, announced plans to build a 115,000 square foot Ducati Motorcycle themed land in 2019, in league with Ducati themselves.

 This themed land would be located on the north side of the park, near the Eurowheel.
 Early concept artwork lead to speculation that a dueling Spike Coaster system would be a part of this, among some children's rides and simulator attractions.
 This was later confirmed in various articles.

 Construction began on July 5, 2018, with a ceremony held for the official laying of the first stone of Ducati World.
 The first piece of track was later erected on October 11, 2018.
 More details about the coaster, then known by the temporary codename Superbike Race, were revealed at IAAPA in 2018, as well as a model.
 The official name was also revealed to be Desmo Race.
 The ride opened alongside Ducati World in July 2019.

 Characteristics

 Ride model

 Desmo Race is the first dueling Spike Dragster, a concept that Maurer AG spent years working on.
 A single tracked prototype was installed at Skyline Park in 2017, but this version is not a prototype and has two much longer, parallel throttle embedded in each car, thus classifying them as powered coasters.

 Statistics

-Both of Desmo Race's tracks are 1,722.4 ft (525.0 m) long and have a peak height of 72.2 ft (22.0 m).
-Strangely enough, the coaster's speed is unknown.
-Each track can accommodate up to 500 riders an hour, but given the fact that both tracks will run at the same time, a capacity of 1,000 riders per hour is estimated.
+Desmo Race's tracks are 1,722.4 ft (525.0 m) long and have a peak height of 72.2 ft (22.0 m).
+The coaster's speed is 49.7 mph (80.0 km/h).
+Each track can accommodate up to 500 riders an hour, but given that both tracks will run simultaneously, a capacity of 1,000 riders per hour can be achieved.